supermanue/spring_test/Readme.md

 It simulates a paper-rock-scissors game.

-## Submission
+## Libraries
-Please find my submission for the problem.
 It has been implemented with the following languages and libraries:

 - Language: Java 1.8
 - Build tool: Graddle